How To Increase Lactate Threshold With Our Top Training Methods

 In addition to not requiring oxygen, one of the benefits of anaerobic metabolism is that it is a very rapid way to generate energy, so if a lot of energy is needed quickly—such as when you’re running fast—it can be created through numerous fast cycles of anaerobic metabolism.

-Glycolysis is a process that involves a set of chemical reactions that ultimately break down a glucose molecule (simple sugars from the foods we eat) into cellular energy (the ATP we discussed), as well as lactate and a hydrogen ion.
+Glycolysis is a process that involves a set of chemical reactions that ultimately break down a glucose molecule (simple sugars from the foods we eat or stored in the body as glycogen) into cellular energy (the ATP we discussed), as well as lactate and a hydrogen ion.

 The ATP is used to help the muscles contract and power your running stride, while the lactate can be shuttled to the liver, where it is further broken down to a molecule known as pyruvate, which can be used to produce more ATP (energy).